The Best Airbnb Beach Rentals To Book For Your NYC Summer Escape

-There's nothing quite like New York City in the summer.
-The scent of garbage slowly infiltrates the air, you curse your landlord for not putting in central A/C, and throngs of tourists replace fleeing residents.
-While an Aperol Spritz can take away some of the sweltering summer bummer, the best way to avoid the city's arguably worst season is by leaving the concrete jungle altogether.
-Of course, there's no summer escape quite like a beach rental.
+While there's nothing quite like New York City in the summer, we're quickly learning that there's also nothing like New York City in the summer amidst a global pandemic.
+The scent of garbage infiltrates the air, A/C units are constantly leaking, and face masks are a must for the foreseeable future (regardless of what that means for our tan lines).
+So, while an Aperol Spritz can alleviate some of those summer bummers, another way to escape the city's hottest season is by planning a little getaway to a beach nearby.
+And, with Airbnb's enhanced cleaning protocols in place, finding a rental that feels safe to stay in during these uncertain times is now possible.

-But if you thought your only seaside escape was a house in the Hamptons, think again.
+If you thought your only seaside escape was a house in the Hamptons, think again.
 A prime location in NYC gives you access to plenty of alternative beaches — from Fire Island to Ocean City.
-To make your vacation planning just a little simpler, we went ahead and collected the best beach rentals right outside of New York City.
-Accessible by subway, train or car in under two hours, these houses are the perfect spots to plan a quick getaway.
-Just be sure to book before all the weekends are taken — we wouldn't want you to waste a summer Friday.
+To make your vacation planning just a little simpler, we went ahead and collected the best beach rentals in and around New York City.
+Accessible by subway, train, or car in under a few hours, these houses are the perfect spots to plan a quick trip.

+Just be sure to book before all the July through September dates are taken — and do your research on travel restrictions that may prohibit you from visiting.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.